 In today’s digital world, it’s essential for therapists to have an online presence.
 Not only does this help potential clients find you, but it also allows you to showcase your expertise and build trust with potential clients.
 Also, if you ever intend to develop alternative revenue streams like courses, books, or products, your website and your marketing strategies are directly connected to your results.

-The Following 21 Marketing Strategies are Explained and Adapted for Therapists.
+Here are 22 Marketing Strategies, Explained and Adapted for Therapists.

 See which ones you have and create plans to develop the ones that resonate with your future business plans.